-Lucky are you if you have both a new tattoo and a sauna to let out some steam.
-Saunas are a relaxing way to detoxify the body and purify the pores, but one thing is inevitable.
+How lucky are you if you have both a new tattoo and a sauna to let out some steam.
+Saunas are a relaxing way to reap a variety of potential health benefits, but one thing is inevitable.
 You will sweat and that's the whole point.
-If you're wondering whether or not you can bask in the dry heat of the sauna, read on.
+If you're wondering whether or not you can bask in the dry heat of the sauna with your new tattoo, read on.

 What Is a Sauna?

 Most saunas are built from aromatic wood and reach temperatures of up to 250 degrees Fahrenheit.
-While in the bathhouse, aromatic stones are splashed intermittently with water to produce steam that helps to increase circulation and metabolism.
+While in the bathhouse, aromatic stones are splashed intermittently with water to produce steam meant to help increase circulation and metabolism.

-If you are feeling under the weather or are suffering from a cold, a sauna may alleviate your physical symptoms, including a stuffy nose and body aches.
+If you are feeling under the weather or are suffering from a cold, a sauna might help to alleviate your physical symptoms, including a stuffy nose and body aches.

-For your skin, a sauna will help purify your skin by opening pores and providing detoxification, resulting in a clearer, often glowing complexion.
+For your skin, a sauna will help by opening pores and increasing blood circulation to the skin, often resulting in a temporarily clearer, more glowing complexion.

 Can I Go in a Sauna With a New Tattoo?

-Just as you've hopefully been advised to keep your tattoo away from moisture, including swimming and immersion in water, you should stay away from saunas as well.
-Your body and new tattoo need time to heal before you soften the skin with both sweat and moisture.
+Just as you've hopefully been advised to keep your tattoo away from moisture, including swimming and immersion in water, you should stay away from saunas, as well.
+Your body and new tattoo need time to heal before you expose the skin to excessive sweat and moisture.

 OK Fine, When Can I Go in a Sauna?

 Once your tattoo is fully healed, you can throw some steam on the rocks and enter the sauna.
-In doing so, you'll want to follow all sauna advisements, which are likely no more than ten minutes at a time in the bathhouse, and to avoid use entirely if you are pregnant or have a heart condition.
+In doing so, you'll want to follow all sauna rules and regulations—which likely include advising no more than ten minutes at a time in the bathhouse—and to avoid use entirely if you are pregnant or have a heart condition.

 For a new tattoo, we would recommend waiting a full three weeks before going into a sauna.
 Your tattoo artist should provide all tattoo aftercare instructions at the end of your service.
 When in doubt, give your tattoo artist a follow-up call or visit their shop for feedback on your tattoo's individual healing progress.